 Banjo heads with coated tops and a smooth underside are great options for 5-string bluegrass players, as the top coating gives the instrument a crisper tone with plenty of note separation.
 These heads can feel a bit rough and grainy on your fingers though so you may have to sand the coating down a little to get it feeling comfortable.

-Then you have fiberskyn banjo heads, which have a coating of tiny fibres sprayed onto the top of the head.
+Then you have fiberskyn banjo heads, which have a coating of tiny fibers sprayed onto the top of the head.
 The extra layer creates a warm, rich tone that’s slightly muted compared to plastic versions, which is great if you’re looking to play old-time clawhammer style.
-The fibre coating also means that these heads resemble traditional animal skin models, for an authentic banjo look.
+The fiber coating also means that these heads resemble traditional animal skin models, for an authentic banjo look.

 Finally, there’re even heads that are made to recreate a Renaissance period vibe!
-These are honey coloured, with an opaque top.
-The overall sound renaissance heads produce is clear and bright, but with increased depth and sustain, making them great allrounders for playing most banjo music.
+These are honey-colored, with an opaque top.
+The overall sound renaissance heads produce is clear and bright, but with increased depth and sustain, making them great all-rounders for playing most banjo music.

 The rim of a banjo is basically a base for the components of the pot assembly we mentioned above.
 They are usually made from a circle of type of 3-ply wood, such as maple, to amplify the vibration produced by the tone ring.
 This extra vibration works to give the instrument a full, rich tone.

-These are often long thin pieces of steel that stabilise the rim.
+These are often long thin pieces of steel that stabilize the rim.

 We previously mentioned the components that make up the bulk of a banjo’s body, but we didn’t explain how are they arranged.
 So, to go into a little more detail, the rim and head are joined together by the tension hoop, which hooks onto the banjo head and can be adjusted by tightening or loosening the screws.
 Then there’s the tailpiece and the bridge.
 The tailpiece sits at the bottom of the banjo’s body and is used to anchor the strings into place.
 The strings at this end then run across the bridge, which can be adjusted in terms of height to alter the instrument’s action.